aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

         </arraylongs>
     </RootObject>

 It describes an XML file with an object with three children, two of which are an array holding multiple structurally identical values, bound to an index ``city``.
-A matching mappingfile, stored in a folder called 'Mappings' with name 'XMLMapping.xml', could look like:
+A matching mapping file, stored in a folder called 'Mappings' with name 'XMLMapping.xml', could look like:

 .. code-block:: xml